- Search The Registry

 - Creating Support

 - My Account

 *On this date in 1960, Mauritania gained independence from France.
 Mauritania is a country in Northwest Africa.
 It is the twenty-eighth largest country or dependency in the world, the eleventh largest sovereign state in Africa, and the largest country lying entirely below an altitude of 1,000 meters (3,300 ft).
-In the late 19th century, As a result of the Berlin Conference, Mauritania became a French colony.
+In the late 19th century, due to the Berlin Conference.

-Mauritania is bordered by the Atlantic Ocean to the west, Western Sahara to the north and northwest, Algeria to the northeast, Mali to the east and southeast, and Senegal to the southwest.
-The country’s name derives from the name of the ancient Berber kingdom of Mauretania, located in present-day Morocco and Algeria.
+The Atlantic Ocean borders Mauritania to the west, Western Sahara to the north and northwest, Algeria to the northeast, Mali to the east and southeast, and Senegal to the southwest.
+The country’s name derives from the ancient Berber kingdom of Mauretania, located in present-day Morocco and Algeria.
 Berbers occupied the area that today is Mauritania beginning in the 3rd century CE, until Arabs invaded and conquered it in the 8th century, bringing Islam and Islamic culture with them.
 Approximately 90% of Mauritania's land is in the Sahara.
-As a result, most of its inhabitants live in the south of the country, where precipitation is slightly higher including the Mandé community.
+As a result, most of its inhabitants live south of the country, where precipitation is slightly higher, including the Mandé community.

 The capital and largest city is Nouakchott, located on the Atlantic coast.
 It is home to around one-third of the country's 4 million people.
 Arabic is the official language.
 French is also widely spoken due to Mauritania’s history as a colony of France.
 Mauritania’s official religion is Islam, and its inhabitants are Sunni Muslims.